AsmaFathima94/Asmafathima94/README.md

 Hey y'all, I am Asma!👋

-I am working as a Business Operations Specialist and recently completed a Masters in Management Analytics from Smith School of Business at Queen's University.
+I am working as a Business Data Analyst and recently completed a Masters in Management Analytics from Smith School of Business at Queen's University.
 My passion lies in analytics,  which has become a significant focus of my work, and I am eager to continue exploring and enhancing my skills in this rapidly evolving field.
 In my spare time, I am learning  R, Python, Apache Spark, Machine Learning, and I aspire to continue my learning journey in this field.

 - 👯 I’m looking to collaborate on Analytical projects